3hhh/xtalk/README.md

 `xtalk.py --list` will display all available MIDI interfaces that you can work with.

-You can either specify a basic set of parameters on the command-line or work with advanced filter policies.
+For crass-talk cancellation you can either specify a basic set of parameters on the command-line or use advanced filter policies.
 The policies enable users to specify which MIDI notes cause what cross-talk MIDI notes, so that ideally only those are filtered.
 A set of example policies can be found in the policies folder.

+The currently available plugins can be found in the plugins folder.

 ## Installation